rohitshinde1020/Counting_game/README.md

 # Counting_game
-first javascript use with html
+first javascript use with

+author-Rohit